forthelemon/forthelemon.github.io/_posts/2019-06-27-Detangling-the-Stories.md

-#layout: post
+# layout: post
-#title: Introducing the Stories
+# title: Introducing the Stories
-#date: 2019-06-27
+# date: 2019-06-27
-#categories: detangling the stories
+# categories: detangling the stories
 06-27-2019

-I am Zahava M Beet, I grew up in Washington, DC, attended school in Brooklyn New York, and currently live in St. Petersburg, Fl; where I had never visited until the day I moved in.
+I am Zahava M Beet.
+I grew up in Washington, DC, attended school in Brooklyn New York, and currently live in St. Petersburg, Fl; where I had never visited until the day I moved in.
 I moved here in a state of crisis, but I know that's misleading if you don't understand the role chaos and crisis has played in my daily life.

 I was diagnosed with CRPS, a chronic pain condition that stems from a malfunctioning autonomic nerve system at injury onset, when I was ten, in 2005.